FuriouZz/blog/content/posts/Publish your blog with Deno Deploy.md

         run: deno task deploy ${{ endsWith(github.ref, '/main') && '--prod' || '' }}
 ```

-Push your changes and appreciate your deployment!
+Push your changes and check your deployment in `Actions` tab of your repository.

+Happy blogging!